 - National Alliance of Independent Crop Consultants (NAICC) Foundation (FEAE).
 Open to second year undergraduate student pursuing and presently enrolled in a four-year degree in a major or discipline in agriculture, such as Soil Sciences, Agronomy, Entomology, Horticulture, Plant Pathology, Weed Science.

-- National Corn Growers Association and BASF Corporation - Five $1,000 scholarships are available to college students (sophomores, juniors, seniors, graduate students and Ph.D. candidates) who are pursuing an undergraduate or graduate degree in an agricultural, agribusiness or an ag-vocation field.
-See the NCGA Academic Excellence in Agriculture Scholarship Program for more information.
+- National Corn Growers Association and BASF Corporation - Five $1,500 scholarships are available to college students (sophomores, juniors, seniors, graduate students and Ph.D. candidates) who are pursuing an undergraduate or graduate degree in an agricultural, agribusiness or an ag-vocation field.
+See the William C. Berg Academic Excellence in Agriculture Scholarship for more information.

 - National FFA Scholarships: Awarded to students based on FFA involvement, work experience, Supervised Agricultural Experience (SAE), community service, leadership skills and academics.
 See the National FFA Organization Web site for more information.